mbensmida/sphinx-poc/docs/Configuration.rst

 With eXo Platform 4.4 version, a new file storage subsystem has been introduced besides JCR.
 It's currently used for wiki attachments and user and space profile pictures.
-Read more in :ref:`File Storage <#PLFAdminGuide.Database.FileStorage>`.
+Read more in :ref:`File Storage <Database.FileStorage>`.
 A property allows to indicate which file storage method should be used:

 ::